hujch23/hujch23/README.md

 Hi, I'm Jiaocheng Hu, a Master's student at the School of Electronics and Communication Engineering, Sun Yat-sen University.
 My research focuses on robotics, deep reinforcement learning, visual navigation, and world models.
 I'm passionate about exploring cutting-edge technologies in AI and robotics, and I strive to push the boundaries of intelligent systems! 🤖✨

-I mainly use GitHub to share my research work and learning materials prepared during my current job-hunting journey.
+I mainly use GitHub to share my research work and learning materials prepared during my current job-hunting journey 💪.

 ---